-45 Years Ago: The Beatles’ Solo Singles All Hit the Charts
+When the Beatles’ Solo Singles All Hit the Charts

-The four Beatles never reunited but for two weeks in 1971, they all had singles on the Billboard Hot 100 chart.
 For the week of April 24, 1971, Harrison's "What Is Life," Lennon's "Power to the People" and McCartney's "Another Day" all made the list.
 Harrison dropped from the chart the following week, May 1, but Starr's "It Don't Come Easy" made its first appearance.

-Here is a look back at the songs that made the charts together in the spring of 1971.
+Here is a look back at the songs that made the charts together in the spring of 1971:

 "Another Day" was McCartney's first post-Beatles single.
 Like "Eleanor Rigby," it told the story of a lonely woman living a tedious life.
-A co-writing credit was given to McCartney's wife Linda but the song was conceived during the Beatles' Let It Be sessions.
+A co-writing credit was given to McCartney's wife Linda, but the song was conceived during the Beatles' Let It Be sessions.

-"Another Day" was recorded in 1970 during the Ram sessions but was left off the album.
+"Another Day" was recorded in 1970 during the Ram sessions, but was left off the album.
 McCartney explained in MusicRadar why his early albums often included acoustic guitar songs like "Another Day."

 "When I worked with the Beatles there were at least two guitars, and when I played there were three.
 We would often play a song through on acoustic, and sometimes we'd develop it from there on electric – or sometimes we just kind of liked it where it was, and it stayed acoustic.
 On those early solo albums I didn't have the guys I developed things up with – John and George – and so things often remained acoustic.
-Of course, I also liked how it sounded [laughs]."
+Of course," he added with a laugh, "I also liked how it sounded."

 Lennon had long been the most socially conscious of the Beatles.
 He advocated non-violent change in songs like "Revolution."
-In January 1971 Lennon granted an interview to writers from the Red Mole, a Marxist newspaper that advocated direct action over peaceful protests.
-Lennon agreed with them and the next day began writing "Power to the People."
+In January 1971, Lennon granted an interview to writers from the Red Mole, a Marxist newspaper that advocated direct action over peaceful protests.
+Lennon agreed with them, and the next day began writing "Power to the People."

-Its lyrics recalled his earlier song: "Say you want a revolution / We better get it on right away / Well you get on your feet / And into the street / Singing power to the people."
+Its lyrics even recalled an earlier song, "Revolution": "Say you want a revolution / We better get it on right away / Well you get on your feet / And into the street / Singing power to the people."
 Lennon later regretted the message of "Power to the People."

 "We'd got a bit of a reputation for hanging out with the Cambridge Graduate School of Revolutionaries in the U.K.," Lennon wrote in Skywriting by Word of Mouth.
 "They made us feel so guilty about not hating everyone who wasn't poor that I even wrote and recorded the rather embarrassing 'Power to the People' 10 years too late."